lafriedel/100-days-of-code/log.md

 **Today's Progress**: I got the first function of lesson 10 to pass!
 My first closure!

 **Thoughts**: Very excited about my first closure passing.
 I did it with minimal help.
 My main issue was with variable scope, which I figured out with trial and error - and I understand why the correct solution works.
 Honestly, it looks like morning coding is what's best for me.

+### R1D96: 4/25/18

+**Today's Progress**: I rewatched the lesson 10 video on closure and finished lesson 10's assignments and pushed it to GitHub.
+The second function needed a cache; if the returned function hadn't encountered an argument before, it would compute the result; if it had, it would access the cache.

+**Thoughts**: Some code syntax that I feel should work didn't work (even when modeling my code from the actual lesson) but I got it to work a slightly different way.
+Just interested to learn why my original code didn't work.
+Waiting to see if I get any responses on Slack.